South African Chardonnay judged Best in the World

 330 years and going strong – the Groot Constantia trademark is also one of the oldest surviving trademarks in the world today and the estate continues to move from strength to strength.

-“The production of quality wine from Groot Constantia has become part of its heritage and the reason why it was sought after for centuries by aristocrats and nobleman such as King Louis Philippe of France, Frederick the Great of Prussia and Napoleon Bonaparte.
+“The production of quality wine from Groot Constantia has become part of its heritage and the reason why it was sought after for centuries by aristocrats and nobleman such as Louis Phillipe (King of the French), Frederick the Great of Prussia and Napoleon.
 Consistency was a trait of Simon van der Stel, our founder, which we are still continuing today and the reason why this farm is still in business after 330 years,” concludes Naude.

 For more information visit www.grootconstantia.co.za.